If you read my post from last week highlighting some of the things that make marriage so hard, you may be feeling slightly depressed.

 And as you do, you’re creating a deeper more meaningful bond that no rom-com can even come close to mimicking.

 You’ll experience changes in yourself that you didn’t realize you needed.
 You’ll become less selfish, more compassionate because marriage has the power to mature and transform you.
-And undoubtedly, also for your spouse.
+And likewise, also for your spouse.

 I know this is hard.
 I’ve talked to many of you and even despite your best, it’s not enough.
 It does take two willing people to make a marriage work.